Charlotte-Gideon/Resume/README.md

 # Resume
-View the resume by clicking on the link below https://charlotte-gideon.github.io/Resume/
+View the resume by clicking on the link below \n https://charlotte-gideon.github.io/Resume/